Outdoor FTTH / FTTx cable solution

 Need the full product family overview first?
 Visit Fiber Optic and Data LAN Cables to compare this drop cable with indoor, aerial and armored cable families.

-What is FTTH Drop Aerial Cable used for?
+What is an Aerial FTTH Drop Cable used for?

-It is used for last-mile FTTH and FTTx routing where a compact aerial drop cable with messenger support is needed between the distribution side and the subscriber side.
+It is used on low-count last-mile FTTH and FTTx routes where a compact cable with an integrated steel messenger is needed between the distribution point and subscriber premises.

 When should I choose metallic instead of all-dielectric?